On the arithmetic of polynomial semidomains: Ascending Chains of Principal Ideals

-Unlike the property of being atomic, it is well known that the property of satisfying ACCP ascends from every semidomain to its semidomain of (Laurent) polynomials (this is not the case in the more general context of commutative rings with identity, as shown by W. J. Heinzer and D. C. Lantz in~\cite{HL94}).
+Unlike the property of being atomic, it is well known that the property of satisfying ACCP ascends from each integral domain to its ring of (Laurent) polynomials (this is not the case in the more general context of commutative rings with identity, as shown by Heinzer and Lantz in~\cite{HL94}).
 In the next theorem, we generalize this result to the context of semidomains.
 If $S$ is a semidomain and $f \in S[x]^*$, then we let $c(f)$ denote the leading coefficient of $f$.

 \begin{theorem} For a semidomain $S$, the following statements are equivalent. \begin{enumerate} \item[(a)] $S$ satisfies ACCP.

 \item[(b)] $S[x]$ satisfies ACCP.

 \item[(c)] $S[x^{\pm 1}]$ satisfies ACCP. \end{enumerate} \end{theorem}